Hiring an experienced Rhode Island assault lawyer

+If you have been charged with Assault, hiring an experienced Rhode Island Assault Lawyer is essential.
 We have a proven track record for success in the courtroom, including trials and appeals, and have the resources to develop a winning defense.

-What are Assault Offenses?
+What are assault offenses?

 Assault offenses is the category of crimes that involves the application of harmful or offensive contact between persons.